L^2-instability of the Taub-Bolt metric under the Ricci flow: Introduction

 The dynamical instability of $g_{\mathrm{Bolt}}$ is not unexpected.
 Indeed, in \cite{Cla1}, $g_{\mathrm{Bolt}}$ is shown to be linearly unstable, meaning the Lichnerowicz Laplacian $\Delta_{g_{\mathrm{Bolt}}}^L$ has a positive eigenvalue with associated smooth $L^2_{g_{\mathrm{Bolt}}}$ eigentensor $h$, which we call an unstable direction.
-Futhermore, numerical simulations presented in \cite{Cla1} suggest that if the Ricci flow is started at $g_{\mathrm{Bolt}}+h$, then a finite time singularity forms, caused precisely by the bolt shrinking to zero size in finite time.
-In \cite{Oxford1}, similar findings are found when the Ricci flow is started at more general compact perturbations of $g_{\mathrm{Bolt}}$.
+Furthermore, numerical simulations presented in \cite{Cla1} suggest that if the Ricci flow is started at $g_{\mathrm{Bolt}}+h$, then a finite time singularity forms, caused precisely by the bolt shrinking to zero size in finite time.
+Similar numerical findings for the Ricci flow starting at more general compact perturbations of $g_{\mathrm{Bolt}}$ are presented in \cite{Oxford1}.
 It is widely believed that the singularity is modelled on the asymptotically conical shrinking soliton FIK, which has the same underlying manifold as $g_{\mathrm{Bolt}}$.